 Sebastien shrugged.
 “Even if he did, as long as you place high enough by the end of term, you won’t be expelled.
 And after that, you don’t need him to pay your way.
 There are other options.”

 He scowled at her.
 “I’m not interested in leeching off my friends.
 I don’t need charity.”

 “You wouldn’t need to.
-You can get legitimate loans in quite a few different places, and pay your own way.”
+You can get legitimate loans from quite a few different places and pay your own way.”

 “And then what?
 Get a job working for one of the other Crown Families?” he scoffed.
 “Try and run a shop or something?”